-The Ngaraba-aan Cultural Trail will run from Heritage Park at Port Kembla and along the back of MM Beach before heading up an existing walking trail on the north side of Hill 60.
+The Ngaraba-aan Cultural Trail runs from Heritage Park at Port Kembla along MM Beach before heading up an existing walking trail on the north side of Hill 60.
 It also includes a side track out to the end of the beautiful Boilers Point.
-The track then runs from the top of Hill 60 to Port Kembla Surf Club, over the hind dunes and through coastal vegetation, then links to an existing walking track around the edge of the Coomaditchie Lagoon.
-All of the area the Trail passes through is highly significant for its cultural value and includes many middens and artifact sites, permanent camp sites, fishing and hunting grounds, and ceremonial areas.
+The Trail then runs from the top of Hill 60 to Port Kembla Surf Club, over the dunes and through coastal vegetation, then links to an existing walking track around the edge of the Coomaditchie Lagoon.

 - Track clearing and bushland restoration along the route

-- Community art days with local aboriginal artists to produce material to be used along the trail
+- Three community field days and five community art days with local Aboriginal artists to produce material to be used along the trail

 - Development and installation of interpretive signage along the trail

 The project was completed in June 2019.